calcom/cal.com/packages/embeds/embed-core/README.md

 - Embed Code Generator

 - UI Config Features
+  - Transparent can't be made default as it requires configuration in styling depending on what was the background of the webpage.
+  - Background should be common automatically for all pages
+    - To achieve this remove explicit background on non body elements if someone uses transparent option for body background
   - Theme switch dynamically - If user switches the theme on website, he should be able to do it on embed.
   - Text Color
     - Brand color